Exotic Twisted Equivariant K-Theory: Abstract

 \section{Abstract}

-In this paper we introduce {\em exotic twisted $\TT$-equivariant K-theory} of loop space $LZ$ depending on the (typically non-flat) holonomy line bundle $\cL^B$ on $LZ$ induced from a gerbe on $Z$.
-We also define {\em exotic twisted $\TT$-equivariant Chern character} that maps the exotic twisted $\TT$-equivariant K-theory of $LZ$ into the exotic twisted $\TT$-equivariant cohomology as defined earlier in \cite{HM15}, and which localises to twisted cohomology of $Z$.
+In this paper we introduce {\em exotic twisted $\TT$-equivariant K-theory} of loop space $LZ$ depending on the (typically non-flat) holonomy line bundle $\cL^B$ on $LZ$ of a gerbe with connection on $Z$.
+We define an exotic twisted $\TT$-equivariant Chern character on the exotic twisted $\TT$-equivariant K-theory of $LZ$ that maps to the exotic twisted $\TT$-equivariant cohomology of $LZ$ as previously defined in \cite{HM15}.